 - Nothing is so yucky that you can’t tell someone about it.

-As part of the program, children are each given a Ditto’s Keep Safe Adventure Activity Booklet to take home (primary school program only).
-We encourage parents and/or teachers to look at the booklet with the children, using the activities to help cement the personal safety messages from the show.
+As part of the program, children are each given a Ditto’s Keep Safe Adventure Activity Booklet to take home.
+We encourage parents, educators and teachers to look at the booklet with the children, using the activities to help cement the personal safety messages from the show.

-How to access Ditto’s Keep Safe Aventure Show
+How to access Bravehearts Ditto’s Keep Safe Aventure Show

 Bravehearts’ Education Teams currently service the following states and areas;